Results 1 - 10 from 385 for surface runoff in 0.515 sec.

 Economic Benefits of Runoff Controls | Polluted Runoff (Nonpoint Source Pollution) | US EPA

-BMPs: structural and nonstructural.
-Structural controls involve building at "facility" for controlling urban runoff.
-There are a variety of structural controls and most require some level of routine maintenance. ... land into streams or other surface water.
+Urban runoff: The portion of precipitation, snowmelt, or irrigation water that does not naturally percolate into the ground or evaporate, but runs off the land into streams or other surface water.
 It can carry pollutants from the air and land into the receiving waters.
-Wet pond: Pond for urban runoff management that is designed to ...
+Wet pond: Pond for urban runoff management that is designed to detain urban runoff and always ...